Ohtani gets 1,000th career hit with go-ahead homer, strikes out 8

 The right-hander made his eighth mound start of the season after not pitching in 2024 while recovering from elbow surgery.
 He closed his outing against the St. Louis Cardinals by striking out the side in the fourth and walked off wiping his face on a 90-degree (32 Celsius) day.
 Masyn Winn tossed his bat in frustration after going down swinging.

-Ohtani's 39th homer traveled 440 feet to center and scored Alex Call, who doubled leading off in the third, to give the Dodgers a 2-1 lead.
+Ohtani's 39th homer snapped a nine-game home run drought and traveled 440 feet to center , scoring Alex Call, who doubled leading off in the third, to give the Dodgers a 2-1 lead.
 In the first, Ohtani swung at the first pitch and reached when first baseman Alec Burleson booted the ball for an error.

+Ohtani joined new Hall of Famer Ichiro Suzuki and Hideki Matsui as the third Japanese-born player to reach 1,000 career hits in the major leagues.
+He homered and recorded eight or more strikeouts for the third time in his career and first since 2023 with the Los Angeles Angels.

+“I don’t really try to think too differently on days that I pitch,” Ohtani said.

 Ohtani retired the side in the first and second innings.
 He touched 100 mph on a four-seam fastball to Iván Herrera, who struck out swinging in the third.
 Jordan Walker singled leading off and stole second, the first swiped bag against Ohtani this season.